-A man in Santa Cruz, Bolivia told me that the administrative capital La Paz, was like a dog he used to own!
-How's that I asked?
-"Well it was so ugly" he said, "that it was beautiful".
-City rivalries apart, you can see what he means, La Paz is certainly a city of contrasts, as it clings precariously to the sides of the Andes Mountains.
-At 3500 meters La Paz is the highest capital city in the world - pass the oxygen!
+A man in Santa Cruz told me that La Paz was like a dog he used to own!
+It was so ugly, he said, that it was beautiful.
+La Paz is certainly a city of contrasts as it clings precariously to the sides of the Andes Mountains.
+At 3500 meters it's the highest capital city in the world - pass the oxygen!
 Gourmet Traveller feature for Food and Travel Magazine.

 Views looking towards the Valle de la Luna (Moon Valley), La Paz.

 A local bus passes through the Mercado de Hechiceria (witches market), La Paz.

 Traditions die hard in La Paz, here local Aymara women known as cholas or cholitas, wear a bowler hat slanted on the head and a long decorative skirt called a pollera or often 2, 3 or more of them!
 The bowler hats (Bombín in Spanish were introduced by British railway workers in the 1920's.

 Local hand weaving, Lake Titicaca

 Lama herding on the high plateau, Comunidad Achachicala Centro, Bolivia.

 A local bus speeds it's way across the Uyuni Salt Flats, Bolivia

 A breathtaking view of Uyuni Salt Flats from the air, Bolivia.